bencoullie/can-i-order-pls-thanks/README.md

 1. clone repo
 2. `nvm use`
 3. `yarn install`
 4. `yarn disappointUrself ponsonby 10` (check countdown delivery for ponsonby area every 10 minutes).
-You will be notified via notification ✅.
+You will be notified of that area's delivery status.
+I.e. do they have a deliver slot available literally anywhere (sigh).
 Change suburb or interval accordingly.